Centre for Chinese Visual Arts (CCVA)

 With extensive regional to international partnerships, CCVA brings together artists, designers, curators and researchers who are working with, or are interested in the contemporary contexts of China, Hong Kong and Taiwan in order to share expertise, understanding, critiques and ideas of innovation.

-Using its unique position in the UK, CCVA continues its transcultural dialogues by questioning the existing histories of Chinese contemporary arts, design media and culture, while fostering new ways of thinking and modes of knowledge in relation to today’s global-Chinese situation.
+Using its unique position in the UK, CCVA continues its transcultural dialogues by questioning the existing histories of Chinese contemporary arts, design media and visual culture, while fostering new ways of thinking and modes of knowledge in relation to today’s global-Chinese situation.

 CCVA offers academic support and joint supervisions within the CCVA institutional network partnerships for postgraduate and research degree studies.
 It draws particularly on its legacy of PhD research programmes, as well as the new MA Contemporary Arts China, in collaboration with a number of internationally renowned art galleries and museums, research institutes, publishing houses and artist studios.